OFER: Occluded Face Expression Reconstruction: Experiments and Evaluations

-Our final reconstructed samples are obtained as explained in \cref{para:final_reconstruction} and evaluated using the CO-545 validation dataset, which comprises of 545 frontal face images (no profile or rotated head views) synthetically occluded (hand, face, and random) across 11 subjects from COMA~\cite{ranjan2018coma}.
-Furthermore, we assessed our reconstruction using the dataset provided by Dey et al.~\cite{dey2022generating}, which consists of 75 occluded images (mask, glasses, and random).
-Although this dataset does not differentiate between occluded and non-occluded regions, leading to less precise benchmarking, we included it for a comprehensive comparison.

-\paragraph{Baselines and Metrics.} We compare our method against the state-of-the-art diverse expression reconstruction approach by Dey et al.~\cite{dey2022generating} and the single-hypothesis expression reconstruction method EMOCA~\cite{danecek2022emoca}.
+\paragraph{Baselines and Metrics.}{ } We compare our method against the state-of-the-art diverse expression reconstruction approach by Dey et al.~\cite{dey2022generating} and the single-hypothesis expression reconstruction method EMOCA~\cite{danecek2022emoca}.
 It is important to note that Dey et al.~\cite{dey2022generating} employs test-time optimization, whereas our approach does not.
-Additionally, their network is trained on the COMA dataset, which was used to create CO-545, making the evaluation set part of the training set.
-Our evaluation metric is the Root Mean Square Error (RMSE) between the unoccluded landmark vertices of the reconstructed samples and the ground truth.
+Additionally, their network is trained on the COMA dataset, the same dataset used in the creation of CO-545.
+As a result, the evaluation data overlaps with their training set, potentially giving their results an additional advantage.